 In the other, indirect, method, viral infection can cause tissue to become inflamed as the immune system tries to quell the infection.
 Such inflammation, persisting for years or even decades, increases the chances that tissue will become cancerous.

-Research around new vaccines continues – Dana-Farber’s Cancer Vaccine Center is pioneering new technologies and approaches that will help create more effective cancer vaccines in the future.
+Research into vaccines for virus-associated cancers is moving on several fronts.
+Dana-Farber’s Cancer Vaccine Center is pioneering new technologies and approaches that will help create more effective cancer vaccines in the future.
 Vaccines may not be right for everyone.
 It is important to discuss options — and potential side effects — with your physician.

 Dr. Wucherpfennig received his MD in 1986 and his PhD in 1987 from the University of Goettingen, Germany.
 He completed research fellowships at Brigham and Women's Hospital and the Department of Molecular and Cellular Biology, Harvard University.
 In 1995, he joined DFCI, where he is principally involved in basic laboratory research that focuses on T cell immunology and the role of T cells in cancer immunology.